BenMcLean/WOLF3D-Godot/README.md

 2. This version is going to load in all the assets from the original 1992 game files at runtime with no intermediary formats. (beyond adding some XML for things normally compiled into the EXE) The shareware is included but unless you obtain the original MS-DOS game files for the other episodes and games then you can't play them.
 Files from other platforms are unsupported.
 3. Apart from rendering in HD, this version is going to keep the aesthetics strictly matching the original 1992 MS-DOS PC version to a ridiculously autistic and even slightly creepy degree.
 This means emulated Adlib / Sound Blaster sound, no dynamic lighting and no high resolution textures.
 If you don't like the original pixel art by Adrian Carmack and the original Adlib soundtrack by Robert Prince then this is not the version of Wolfenstein 3-D for you.
 4. This version is going to have extensive mod support, including directly supporting classic mods and user-made map packs from the original game and/or made with existing modding tools from the community.
 In fact, the whole thing is being constructed from the beginning such that everything (even the full registered WOLF3D) is treated during development as a mod of the shareware version.
 Mods that require patching actual new code features into WOLF3D.EXE will probably not run, but most mods will probably run.
-5. The goal is to make this program work on the Oculus Quest.
-Other platforms, like PC VR, may also be supported, but the Oculus Quest is the main goal.
+5. The goal is to make this program work on the [Lynx R1](https://www.lynx-r.com/) and Oculus Quest.
+Other platforms, like PC VR, may also be supported, but the Lynx R1 and Oculus Quest are the main goals.

 At this time, I do NOT plan to work on support for Blake Stone, Corridor 7 or Rise of the Triad.